T2minator/mbp-tails/README.md

 sudo umount squashfs-root/dev
 ```

-*(Note to self: These six lines are exhausting to input.
+*(Note to self: These six lines are exhausting to input (both times).
 If not scripted, can we at least combine them those a one-liner?
 What can I say?
 "I'll be back.")*

-More cleanup (and I will make this more comprehensive later):
+More cleanup (I will make this more comprehensive later):

 ```
 sudo rmdir squashfs-root/lib/live/mount/medium